The Maddening

-The Maddening is a 1995 psychological thriller film directed by Danny Huston.
+The Maddening is a 1995 American psychological thriller film directed by Danny Huston.

-Based on a novel by Andrew Neiderman, published under the title Playmates, this was a direct-to-video creepfest featuring Burt Reynolds and Angie Dickinson.
+Based on the novel Playmates by Andrew Neiderman, the film was released direct-to-video and starred Burt Reynolds, Mia Sara, and Angie Dickinson.

-Synopsis
+Plot

 A young couple, Cassie and David Osborne, have an intense argument as he spends too much time on business trips.
 The next morning, after David goes to work, Cassie takes their five-year-old daughter Samantha to stay with her sister, Joanne, for a few days.

 Having car trouble, they stop at a seedy-looking gas station, where they are tended to by Roy Scudder, the owner.
 Instead of helping the mother and child, Scudder rigs the vehicle to break down a short distance down the road.
 Then he drives down the road and offers to tow them back to his place.

 Once there, Cassie meets Roy's insane wife Georgina, who's been out of sorts since the mysterious death of her baby boy.
 Samantha is made to be a "playmate" for the Scudders' daughter Jill, who appears to be as unstable as her mother.
 Georgina and Jill believe the two Osbornes to in fact be Marlena and Donna, respectively Georgina's widowed sister and niece.
 Cassie hears Samantha cry and rushes upstairs, only to be led to the wrong room by Georgina who locks her in.

 Joanne panics after Cassie and Samantha never reach her house.
 She calls the police, convinced that David had something to do with their disappearance.
 David begins desperately searching for his missing wife and child.
 He is tracked by a police officer who is convinced David has murdered Cassie and Samantha.
 His suspicions are increased by a nosy neighbor who wrongfully insists that David beats Cassie.